 In the past week, I’ve received an unusually large number of emails about downlights.

-Seems there’s a lot of choice when it comes to downlights and it can all get a bit overwhelming.
+Seems there’s a lot of choice when it comes to downlights and it can all get a bit overwhelming so I’m answering all your questions in this article!

-That means unfortunately I can’t give you the details of where to buy the downlights we used but I have found some others that come close and I can give you the details about globes etc.
+That means unfortunately I can’t give you the details of where to buy the downlights we used but I have found a couple of others that come close and I can give you the details about globes etc.

 What downlights we used in our home